 Clarification Statement: Emphasis is on qualitative molecular-level models of solids, liquids, and gases to show that adding or removing thermal energy increases or decreases kinetic energy of the particles until a change of state occurs.
 Examples of models could include drawings and diagrams.
 Examples of particles could include molecules or inert atoms.
 Examples of pure substances could include water, carbon dioxide, and helium.
-Assessment Boundary: The use of mathematical formulas is not intended and helium.
-Assessment boundary: The use of mathematical formulas is not intended Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Develop a model to predict and/or describe phenomena.
-Output Develop a model to predict and/or describe phenomena.
+Assessment Boundary: The use of mathematical formulas is not intended

+Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Developing and Using Models: Develop a model to predict and/or describe phenomena.
 Gases and liquids are made of molecules or inert atoms that are moving about relative to each other.
 In a liquid, the molecules are constantly in contact with others; in a gas, they are widely spaced except when they happen to collide.
 In a solid, atoms are closely spaced and may vibrate in position but do not change relative locations.
 The changes of state that occur with variations in temperature or pressure can be described and predicted using these models of matter.
 The term "heat" as used in everyday language refers both to thermal energy (the motion of atoms or molecules within a substance) and the transfer of that thermal energy from one object to another.
 In science, heat is used only for this second meaning; it refers to the energy transferred due to the temperature difference between two objects.
 The temperature of a system is proportional to the average internal kinetic energy and potential energy per atom or molecule (whichever is the appropriate building block for the system's material).
 The details of that relationship depend on the type of atom or molecule and the interactions among the atoms in the material.
 Temperature is not a direct measure of a system's total thermal energy.
 The total thermal energy (sometimes called the total internal energy) of a system depends jointly on the temperature, the total number of atoms in the system, and the state of the material.
-Cause and effect relationships are routinely identified, tested, and used to explain change.
+Cause and Effect: Cause and effect relationships are routinely identified, tested, and used to explain change.

-6.PS3.3 Apply scientific principles to design, construct, and test a device that either minimizes or maximizes thermal energy transfer.\
+6.PS3.3 Apply scientific principles to design, construct, and test a device that either minimizes or maximizes thermal energy transfer.